xpack-dev-tools/arm-none-eabi-gcc-xpack/README-RELEASE.md

 and copy the file with the configurations (`*-darwin-x86_64-arm-none-eabi-manifest.txt`) to extras.

-Download the latest manifest file with the Git commit IDs (`arm-gnu-toolchain-src-snapshot-*-manifest.txt`) to extras.

 Download the ABE manifest with the individual source URLs (`arm-gnu-toolchain-arm-none-eabi-abe-manifest.txt`), rename to add the release, and copy to extras.